JohnScience/proc_macro_template/README.md

 Example of a project generated using this cookiecutter is available [here](https://github.com/JohnScience/proc_macro_template_example).

+## On (in)stability of `cookiecutter.json`

+As mentioned in [issue #1 "Making input easier"](https://github.com/JohnScience/proc_macro_template/issues/1), the author believes the input could be made easier.
+Consequently, `cookiecutter.json` can change.

 ## Notes

 This template was created before the author recalled that there's also [`cargo-generate`](https://crates.io/crates/cargo-generate), which would allow Rust developers to use only the already available tooling.